-Advancement to Candidacy is a process of validation by the Neuroscience Program Faculty to determine whether a student enrolled in the PhD program has acquired sufficient core knowledge and academic skills to initiate dissertation research leading to the PhD degree.
+Advancement to Candidacy is a process of validation by the Neuroscience Program Faculty that a student enrolled in the PhD program has acquired sufficient core knowledge and academic skills to initiate dissertation research leading to the PhD degree.
+This is demonstrated, in part, by obtaining a grade of B or better in the core Neuroscience coursework.